vfarah-if/EDAExercise/README.md

 ```

-Dynamically discovering the Consumers in the assembly was done through very simple reflection but Dependency injection and other more sophisticated techniques can be deployed to help make this a reality.
+Dynamically discovering the Consumers in the assembly was done through very simple reflection but dependency injection and other more sophisticated techniques can be deployed to help make this production worthy.

 The full example can be seen [here](./EventHubSpike/EventHubConsumer)